 This methodology looks for annual earnings growth above 18%, but prefers higher than 25%.
 BKE's annual earnings growth rate over the past five years of 4.39% fails this test.

 According to this methodology, each year's EPS numbers should be better than the previous year's.
 One dip is allowed, but the following year's earnings should be a new high.
-BKE, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 2.86, 3.20, 3.44, 3.39, 3.38, passes since the latest quarter's earnings are on track to be the best yet.
+BKE, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 2.86, 3.20, 3.44, 3.39, 3.38, fails this criterion, as earnings dipped.
+This is unacceptable to the methodology.

 LONG-TERM EPS GROWTH RATE RELATIVE TO GROWTH IN THE LATEST 2 QUARTERS: [FAIL]